UniversalDependencies/udw21/grants.md

 # Registration Grants

-We secured funds from the National Science Foundation (NSF) and Google to offer grants to some participants to cover registration fees.
-The funds from the NSF are restricted to students currently enrolled at a US university; for the remaining funds, we will prioritize students, participants with accepted papers, and participants from universities outside of the US.
+If you are currently enrolled at a US university, we have funding from the National Science Foundation (NSF) which can be used to cover your registration fees.

-The submission form on SoftConf contains information on how to apply for a registration grant.
+If you would like to participate in UDW and cannot afford the registration fees for any reason, contact us, we might be able to offer a discount.